Andy Ibáñez Preview, Player Props: Tigers vs. Guardians

-Andy Ibanez and his .378 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Cleveland Guardians and Cal Quantrill on September 29 at 6:40 PM ET.
+The Detroit Tigers, including Andy Ibanez (.395 on-base percentage in past 10 games, 88 points above season-long percentage), battle starting pitcher Triston McKenzie and the Cleveland Guardians at Comerica Park, Saturday at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+In his last game he had a one-hit showing (1-for-2) against the Guardians.

 Sportsbook Promo Codes